jimTheSTEAMClown/Circuit-Python/README.md

-# Circuit Python Code, for Python capable hardware like the Adafruit Circuit-Playground Express or Bluefruit
+# Circuit Python Code
+code for for Python capable hardware like the Adafruit Circuit-Playground Express or Bluefruit